Richard Summerbell: Research in Mycology

-The species Sarocladium summerbellii has been named in Summerbell's honour.
+The genus Summerbellia and the species Sarocladium summerbellii have been named in Summerbell's honour.

 Gay activism

 Summerbell began working as a gay activist in 1979 when he became president of the gay and lesbian student association at the University of British Columbia.
 He was co-host of Coming Out, Canada's first gay and lesbian radio programme on CFRO-FM in Vancouver from 1978 to 1980.
 He was also an editor of the gay liberation magazine The Body Politic from 1982 to 1986 and a contributor to other early Canadian gay publications such as Q Magazine.
 As a gay activist, he was an early commentator on (then) controversial topics such as AIDS and promiscuity, and attitudes to homosexuality in Christianity, Judaism and Islam.

 In 1985, he published a humorous look at gay life and culture entitled Abnormally Happy: A Gay Dictionary that satirizes stereotypical views of gays and lesbians.

 Summerbell also authored an early safe sex campaign series called "Is There a Condom in Your Life?" in Toronto gay newspaper Xtra!, beginning in 1987.